pulumi/terraform-provider-aws/website/docs/r/iam_server_certificate.html.markdown

     AWS CloudFront, the path must be in format `/cloudfront/your_path_here`.
     See [IAM Identifiers][1] for more details on IAM Paths.

 ~> **NOTE:** AWS performs behind-the-scenes modifications to some certificate files if they do not adhere to a specific format.
-These modifications will result in terraform forever believing that it needs to update the resources since the local and AWS file contents will not match after theses modifications occur.
+These modifications will result in this provider forever believing that it needs to update the resources since the local and AWS file contents will not match after theses modifications occur.
 In order to prevent this from happening you must ensure that all your PEM-encoded files use UNIX line-breaks and that `certificate_body` contains only one certificate.
 All other certificates should go in `certificate_chain`.
 It is common for some Certificate Authorities to issue certificate files that have DOS line-breaks and that are actually multiple certificates concatenated together in order to form a full certificate chain.

 ## Attributes Reference